clj-commons/seesaw/README.md

     (listen (select [:#the-button])
       :action (fn [e] ... do something ...))

+_I'm not totally happy with this and it will probably change.
+Selecting by id becomes ambiguous if there's more than one root frame in the app, especially if it's a second instance of the same frame type.
+I'll probably chnage this to take a root in addition to the selector unless I think of something better._

 The "all" selector is also supported which will match everything in a sub-tree including the root.
 For example to disable an entire sub-tree:

     (config (select [:*] my-panel) :enabled? false)